January 2026 Heritage Celebrations

 Employees seeking mental health care at UCHC can contact the Mood and Anxiety Clinic, provided by the UConn Health Department of Psychiatry.
 The Clinic provides comprehensive and compassionate care to individuals struggling with mood and anxiety symptoms.

-For medical, dental and graduate students at UConn Health, the Student Behavioral Health Service has a range of useful resources.
+For medical, dental and graduate students at UConn Health, the Student Behavioral Health Service have a range of useful resources.

 Suicide prevention should not be limited to a single day, week, or month, but should receive attention every day.
 For those who are struggling, please remember that you matter and that there are resources dedicated to helping you in your time of need.

-Hispanic Heritage Month: (September 15 – October 15): Hispanic Heritage Month recognizes and celebrates the many diverse cultures and histories within Hispanic and Latinx communities, as well as members of those culture’s achievements and contributions to the United States.
+Hispanic Heritage Month: (September 15 – October 15): Hispanic Heritage Month recognizes and celebrates the many diverse cultures and histories within Hispanic and Latine communities, as well as members of those culture’s achievements and contributions to the United States.
 First recognized as Hispanic Heritage Week by President Lyndon Johnson in 1968, it was expanded to a full month by President Ronald Reagan in 1988.
 This month is observed from September 15th – the anniversary of Guatemalan, Honduran, El Salvadorian, Nicaraguan, and Costa Rican independence – through October 15th.
 It also includes Día de la Raza on October 12th, an alternative holiday to Columbus Day that celebrates and honors the peoples, traditions, and cultures destroyed by European colonization.

-This Hispanic Heritage Month, we invite the entire community to participate in the Puerto Rican / Latin American Cultural Center’s (PRLACC) events, which will be announced in the very near future.
+This Hispanic Heritage Month, we invite the entire community to participate in the Puerto Rican / Latin American Cultural Center’s (PRLACC) events, which will be announced in the near future.
 Please follow the PRLACC calendar for a full list of events!
 We look forward to seeing you there.

 Also be sure to check out events held by La Comunidad Intelectual, a learning community that works to create a welcoming space on campus for students who identify as Latina/o/x and/or who are interested in issues that affect the Latin American and Caribbean communities.
-Check out their Instagram page for upcoming events!
+Check out their Instagram page for upcoming events

 Cultural and Federal Holidays:

-Patriot Day (September 11): This day honors those who perished in or because of the September 11, 2001, terrorist attacks, including first responders and military service members.
+Patriot Day (September 11): This day honors those who perished in or because of the September 11, 2001 terrorist attacks, including first responders and military service members.
 Flags are flown at half-staff on this day, and Americans are encouraged to honor the victims through acts of service.

 National Trail of Tears Remembrance Day (September 16): On this day, we acknowledge the forced displacement of Native and Indigenous peoples from their lands.
 September 16th is the National Day of Commemoration for the Trail of Tears, when citizens of the Cherokee, Choctaw, Seminole, Creek, and Chickasaw Nations and other Eastern tribal nations were violently removed from their homelands by the United States government after the passage of the 1830 Indian Removal Act.
-Relocated peoples suffered from continual violence, disease, and starvation during and after displacement.
+Relocated citizens suffered from continual violence, disease, and starvation during and after displacement.

 To see more information about resources and events happening this month and throughout the semester, please visit our events page at www.diversity.uconn.edu/events.
 ODI writes these letters in collaboration with our partners across the UConn system.
 If we inadvertently omitted a cultural or religious holiday, please let us know by emailing us at diversity@uconn.edu

-If you would like to receive our ODI Weekly Digest, where you can receive regular updates about upcoming events, programs, and opportunities, subscribe here!
+If you would like to receive our ODI Weekly Digest, where you can receive regular updates about upcoming events, programs, and opportunities, subscribe here

 Sincerely,